ibm-ecosystem-engineering/QueryCraft/readme.md

 ---
 ## Benchmark Results

-We conducted various experiments on the Spider development dataset using different pre-trained and fine-tuned language model (LLM) architectures.
+We conducted various experiments on the Spider development dataset using different pre-trained and fine-tuned language models (LLM).
 Below are the highest results achieved with their respective LLMs.
 The highest result, <strong>70.57%</strong>, was obtained with the DB-Chat SQL model, compared to <strong>69% </strong>achieved by the Granite 20B code instruction-based model.

 <img src= "image/benchmark_result.jpg">